tidy-finance/website/docs/30_beta.md

 <p class="caption">(\#fig:fig312)The box plots show the average firm-specific beta estimates by industry.</p>
 </div>

 Next, we illustrate the time-variation in the cross-section of estimated betas.
-The figure below shows the monthly deciles of estimated betas (based on monthly data) and indicates an interesting pattern: First, betas seem to vary over time in the sense that during some periods, there is a clear trend across all deciles.
+Figure 6.3 shows the monthly deciles of estimated betas (based on monthly data) and indicates an interesting pattern: First, betas seem to vary over time in the sense that during some periods, there is a clear trend across all deciles.
 Second, the sample exhibits periods where the dispersion across stocks increases in the sense that the lower decile decreases and the upper decile increases, which indicates that for some stocks the correlation with the market increases while for others it decreases.
 Note also here: stocks with negative betas are a rare exception.

 ```r